abishekatp/notes/notes/QC/131_MS_Classical_Information.md

 \begin{matrix} \rightarrow (OFF, LOW)
 \\  \rightarrow (OFF, HIGH) \\ \rightarrow(ON, LOW) \\ \rightarrow(ON, HIGH)\end{matrix}$$

-Here the order of entries doesn't matter as long as we use the same order in all the places.
+Here the order of entries doesn't matter as long as we use the same order in all places.

-### Representing multiple bits using column vector
+### Representing multiple bits using a column vector

-More formal example will be Bit.
+More formal example of multiple systems can be the combination of multiple bits.
 Remember that it has two classical states 0 or 1.
-Consider two such bits $X_1$ and $X_2$ together represents some information.
-Here the classical state set $\Sigma_1$ and $\Sigma_2$ corresponds to the bits $X_1$ and $X_2$.
+Consider two such bits $X_1$ and $X_2$ together representing some information.
+Here classical state sets $\Sigma_1$ and $\Sigma_2$ correspond to bits $X_1$ and $X_2$ respectively.
 $$
 \Sigma_1 = \{ 0,1 \} \ and \
 \Sigma_2 = \{ 0,1 \}